-Scott Perry is a singer-songwriter in the classic tradition of guitar-driven tunesmiths like George Harrison, Jim Croce, Gram Parsons, Johnny Cash and Elliott Smith.
+Scott Perry is a singer-songwriter in the classic tradition of guitar-driven tunesmiths like George Harrison, Jim Croce, Gram Parsons, Matthew Sweet and Elliott Smith.
 His melodic and intimate songs tell stories of home, inspiration, connection, and love.
 A veteran of Vancouver’s music scene in bands The Orchid Highway, Top Drawers and The Winlaws (with Steven Drake of Odds), he’s become known for his versatile guitar work and harmony vocals, while contributing the odd song (see: Beatle George).
-But the passion for writing kept calling him to step out front with his own songs (see: All Things Must Pass).
+But the passion for writing kept calling him to step out front with his own material (see: All Things Must Pass).

 Though his solo debut was 2006’s Road To Freedom, Scott continued to play and tour in bands while honing his own voice and finding the players to bring his vision to life.
 Losing both parents in the space of a year led to a soul-searching hiatus from playing and then the major decision to quit his day job, walking away from a career of twelve years to focus on music full-time.